KonstantinLackner/CodeDraw/INTRODUCTION.md

 The easiest way to use events is to create an EventScanner.
 The EventScanner is very similar to Scanner in Java.
-The source of the events a CodeDraw object given to the constructor of the EventScanner.
+The source of the event a CodeDraw object given to the constructor of the EventScanner.
 The EventScanner remains open until the CodeDraw window is closed.
 One approach is to create an endless loop until the CodeDraw window closes.
 Then there are two stages inside the endless loop.
 First process all the events that are in the EventScanner, then render a new frame.

 To process the events you should only process the ones that are currently available.
-*es.hasEventNow()* check whether there are currently events in the EventScanner.
+*es.hasEventNow()* checks whether there are currently events in the EventScanner.
 *es.hasEvent()* waits until the next event is available to check whether there are more events.
 Sometimes it might be right to wait for an event and only rerender when the user does something.
-In general, it is best to just process all available.
+In general, it is best to just process everything available.
 An action like MouseMove will generate a lot of events and showing the current image every single time will slow down you application.

-Once you know that you have an event inside the EventScanner you can check which type of event it is.
+Once you know that you have an event inside the EventScanner, you can check which type of event it is.
 Checks happen with the *es.has___Event()* methods.
-When the event is the one you are looking for you can call *es.next___Event()* to take it out of the EventScanner.
+When the event is the one you are looking for, you can call *es.next___Event()* to take it out of the EventScanner.
 Calling *es.nextEvent()* just skips the event. (*nextEvent* returns the event as an Object).

-After processing the events display the new data based on *x*, *y* and *clickCount*.
+After processing the events, display the new data based on *x*, *y* and *clickCount*.

 ```java
 import codedraw.*;